-NIA to take over Udaipur tailor beheading case
+NIA takes over Udaipur tailor beheading case

 “Police should have provided protection when he asked for it and after his shop was closed for 4-5 days,” Kataria said.
 “It was a 100% failure of police.”

+“In the past six months, there has not even been one week when acts of terror did not take place in Rajasthan,” he said.
+“The Rajasthan government is completely responsible for this.”

+Rathore claimed that during festivals “restrictions are placed on one community’s celebrations, while complete freedom is given to another community”.

-Rajasthan Chief Minister Ashok Gehlot called the murder a conspiracy, ANI reported.“It is not an ordinary incident,” he said.
+Meanwhile, Gehlot called the murder a conspiracy, ANI reported.
+“It is not an ordinary incident,” he said.
 “We will seriously decipher the conspiracy and links to this killing.”

+The chief minister also held a meeting with senior officials to take stock of the law and order situation in the state.